3mdeb/96boards-docs-wiki/LatestSnapshots.md

 The blue LED between the microUSB and the Type A USB on the front board edge indicates bluetooth activity.

 ### Audio Device

 Bluetooth audio devices are supported on HiKey.
-Follow normal procedures of connecting a bluetooth device to connect to your HiKey.
+Follow normal procedures of connecting a bluetooth device to connect to your board.

 Note: HDMI audio is not supported in this release.